Convert 10 Harvard PGP GFF to CGF [CWL]

 This leg of the step should really be run in parallel.
 I think putting an expression tool to batch and scatter the SGLF files (by 5, say) to feed into the actual check and then another expression tool to gather the results into a directory/single file would be appropriate.

-#5 Updated by Abram Connelly almost 2 years ago
+#5 Updated by Abram Connelly over 3 years ago

 When converting the FastJ to CGF, I noticed one of the datasets (